mickem/nscp-docs/docs/settings.md

 Http/Https is a regular ini file (see above) except that it is loaded remotely and refreshed periodically.
 The refresh period is configurable and if the file has changed NSClient++ will reload and re-read the new configuration.
-If it is not possible to fetch the latest configuration NSClient++ will keep using the last one it recieved.
+If it is not possible to fetch the latest configuration NSClient++ will keep using the last one it received.

 examples:
 ```